anitapeppercorn/wine-blogger/README.md

 ![DemoVideo](https://youtu.be/kg-SZft5_Q4)
 ### Demo
 The video shows how a user would use the deployed application.
+Demo addendum:
+1. Addendum to demo with more login, logout,  get, post, default image, update image, comment, vote features https://youtu.be/_Dun3GgLZvw
+2. Deleting a wine post that you have made.
+You cannot delete other people’s posts.
+Only your own and after you log in  https://youtu.be/WFCLyPVXXg8

 ### User Story
 AS A wine enthusiast who enjoys sharing and writing about my experiences exploring new varieties and vintages I WANT a blog site
-SO THAT I can share images of wine bottles, information of the wine (name/type/appelation, price, tasting experience), and explore ways to all to my personal inventory (collection) of wines in my cellar.
+SO THAT I can share images of wine bottles, information of the wine (name-type-appelation, size of bottle, price, tasting experience), and explore ways to all to my personal inventory (collection) of wines in my cellar.

 ### Acceptance Criteria
 GIVEN a wine blog site
 - WHEN I visit the site for the first time
--- THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the inventory; and the option to log in
+-- THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation link offers the option to log in
-- WHEN I click on any other links in the navigation
+- WHEN I click on the log-in link in the navigation
 -- THEN I am prompted to either sign up or sign in
 - WHEN I choose to sign up
 -- THEN I am prompted to create a username and password, and confirm that I am over 21 years of age